cakemanager/cakephp-posttypes/docs/components/posttypes.md

 The `formFields` array contains a list of fields to use for the form on the add- and edit page.
 The keys represent the input-names, and the values are an array with options like http://book.cakephp.org/3.0/en/views/helpers/form.html#options.

+#### Registering on the fly

+You can register PostTypes on the fly using the `Configure`-class.
+Example:

+        Configure::write('PostTypes.register.Blogs', []);

+All options listed above can be set in the empty array.

 ### Remove